 To help ease your trip planning woes, we’ve also included both indoor and outdoor options to make sure that this itinerary can work for you no matter what time of year you head to NYC.

 This 3 day itinerary includes:

 - Intrepid Sea, Air & Space Museum OR Landmark Cruise

 - 9/11 Memorial & Museum

 - American Museum of Natural History

-- Central Park Bike Tour
+- Met Breuer OR Central Park Bike Tour

-- Brooklyn Bridge Walking Tour
+- Whitney Museum of Art OR Brooklyn Bridge Tour

 The New York City Explorer Pass® gives you the flexibility to create your own itinerary, so you can choose from dozens of top attractions and create a vacation tailored to your interests.